IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 h.
 Article 11,12, regarding responsibilities and customs

 i.
-Article 13,14, on export control and assistance for personnel activities
+Article 13,14, regarding export control and assistance for personnel activities

 j.
 Article 15,16, regarding dispute resolution and closing provisions.